 Article ID: JE20200185

-Background: Previous research has established that women accumulate less moderate-to-vigorous physical activity (MVPA) than men.
+Previous research has established that women accumulate less moderate-to-vigorous physical activity (MVPA) than men.
 To date, however, little is known about the gender differences in device-based activity patterns of sedentary behavior (SB) and light-intensity physical activity (LPA).
 We aimed to compare time spent in SB and different intensities of physical activity taking into account of co-dependence of time use domains.

-Methods: This cross-sectional study was conducted in Suttu town, Hokkaido, Japan.
-Data were analyzed from 634 Japanese adults (278 men, aged 19–92 years) who provided valid accelerometer (HJA-750C) data.
-Gender differences in activity behavior patterns were tested using multivariate analysis of covariance (MANCOVA) based on isometric log-ratio transformations of time use, adjusting for age.
+This cross-sectional study was conducted in Suttu town, Hokkaido, Japan.
+Data were analyzed from 634 Japanese adults (278 men, aged 19-92 years) who provided valid accelerometer (HJA-750C) data.
+Gender differences in activity behavior patterns were tested by multivariate analysis of covariance (MANCOVA) based on isometric log-ratio transformations of time use, adjusting for age.
 We also developed bootstrap percentile confidence intervals (CI) to support the interpretation of which behavior differed between genders.

-Conclusions: In contrast with previous studies, our findings suggest that Japanese women are more physically active than men when all intensities of activities are considered.
+In contrast with previous studies, our findings suggest that Japanese women are more physically active than men when all intensities of activities are considered.
 Given the health benefits of LPA, evaluating only MVPA may disproportionately underestimate the level of physical activity of women.